Proven by Astronauts

 What did I learn?
 Compression works, but it must be accurate.
 Standard size garments are a lottery, but custom-fit garments provide genuine and consistent benefit.
 Unfortunately the process of measuring and tailoring a bespoke product meant it was unavailable for most.

-I founded CAPE so professional athletes had easy and affordable access to professional compression.
-CAPE can now provide new standards of benefits for athletes particularly for recovery, but also in travel, rehabilitation and active performance.
-We can do that through our revolutionary scanning and sizing technologies born from the space programme, and the latest pressure regimes from our sports physiologists.”
+I founded CAPE so everyone had access to professional medical compression delivering optimum benefits.
+We can do that through our revolutionary scanning and sizing technologies born from the space programme, and the latest pressure regimes.
+Easy, proven and affordable custom-fit is the new chapter in compression therapy, available to all.

 Development Milestones